Bringing Home Lunar New Year

 Chinese families on New Year's Eve get together for a big and special meal with fish and all sort of delicacies.
 You will find many families celebrating at the local restaurants.
 Some families have special foods that they eat around New Year's.
 My family enjoys dumplings.
 My mother-in-law will start making dumplings weeks ahead in preparation for the New Year time, so that we can all relax and visit and not worry about cooking because we have dumplings to enjoy.
 Other families may have their special dishes they may make in advance to prepare for the season.
 For you, you can visit the local Chinese grocery store and check out the seasonal candies and snacks available to gift families and friends or just browse around to see the wide assortment of vegetables, fish, and meat available as families get ready.
 You can find some Chinese cookbooks at the library to try making your own Chinese dish.
 How about Hot and Sour soup?
 Or maybe an egg drop chicken corn soup?
 Here are some recipe books to look at.

-The Chinese Chicken Cookbook by Lo, Eileen Yin-Fei
+The Chinese Kitchen by Eileen Yin-Fei Lo

 Feasts of Good Fortune by Chou, Hsiao-Ching